 C21.
-Early decision:

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for Fall enrollment?
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks stu- X 7 dents to commit to attending if accepted) for first-time, first-year (freshman) applicants for Fall enroll- Yes ment?